 "I’m from West Africa originally. ...
 ACDS came to my school, at UCA, and told us about the data analytics apprenticeship program.
 I signed up, and they connected me with DXC, a really big company. ...
 We graduated from the apprenticeship classes in April, and now I’m a C/Unix Developer for DXC.
 I have the career I wanted."

 Step 1: Complete Application

-Once you've completed your assessment, your score will be reviewed by a Talent Specialist and you will contacted within 2-weeks to discuss next steps to your tech career in Arkansas!
+Once you've completed your assessment, your score will be reviewed by a Talent Specialist, and you will be contacted within two weeks to discuss next steps to your tech career in Arkansas!

 Average Salary: $54,000

 Provide help and advice to computer users and organizations, set up computer hardware, network and cloud support.

 Responsible for the coding, innovative design and layout of websites from the home page to site layout and functionality